gdiaz384/py3translationServer/README.md

         - `fairseq-1.0.0a0-cp310-cp310-win_amd64.whl`
         - For other Python versions, build that commit from source.
     - Implementation details for CTranslate2 are unclear, so only fairseq is currently working.
 See: [#1615](//github.com/OpenNMT/CTranslate2/issues/1615).
-    - For additional bugs and limitations see: **DirectML Resources** .
+    - For additional bugs, limitations, and notice of included spyware, see: **DirectML Resources** .
 - [ROCm](//www.amd.com/en/products/software/rocm.html) for AMD GPU support on Linux, [5.4.3](//rocm.docs.amd.com/en/docs-5.4.3/release/gpu_os_support.html), [5.5.1](//rocm.docs.amd.com/en/docs-5.5.1/release/gpu_os_support.html), [5.6.0](//docs.amd.com/en/docs-5.6.0/release/gpu_os_support.html), [5.7.1](//docs.amd.com/en/docs-5.7.1/release/gpu_os_support.html), [latest](//docs.amd.com/projects/radeon/en/latest/docs/compatibility.html), through [PyTorch](//pytorch.org) should be possible, but the number of GPUs compatible with that configuration are abysmally low and expensive which makes it hard to implement support for it.
     - While there are a few GPUs supported by ROCm on Windows, [5.5.1](//rocm.docs.amd.com/en/docs-5.5.1/release/windows_support.html), [5.6.0](//docs.amd.com/en/docs-5.6.0/release/windows_support.html), [5.7.1](https://docs.amd.com/en/docs-5.7.1/release/windows_support.html), there are no ROCm PyTorch builds that support Windows as of 2024 Feb.
 See: [PyTorch.org](//pytorch.org).
     - py3translationServer includes some error checking code but still allows `--device` `-dev` to be set to `rocm`.
 Since ROCm is not currently supported, fairseq will use CPU instead and CTranslate2 will crash.